KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

    - **Remove last object**: delete the last hologram created;
    - **Resolve anchor**: retrieve the anchors uploaded and place the holograms in the correct positions.

-<br/>**NOTE**: all the pictures are saved in a predefined path in the device (android/data/com.WreckerFactory.appname/files/SavedImage/Image-x.png)
+<br/>**NOTE**: all the pictures are saved in a predefined path in the device (android/data/com.WreckerCompany.appname/files/SavedImage/Image-x.png)

 # Demo (GIFs or pictures)

-# Future implementations and usages
+# Future implementations

-- Add the option to save the pictures in a path choosen by the user;
+- [] Add the option to save the pictures in a path choosen by the user;

-- Add the possibility to remove a predefined object, not only the last one;
+- [] Add the possibility to remove a predefined object, not only the last one;

-- Renderization of the back of the hologram;
+- [] Renderization of the back of the hologram;

-- Collections of more datasets;
+- [] Extension of the anchors time;

-- Training of neural networks (NeRF);
+- [] Training of neural networks (NeRF);

 # Licence

 # Contact
-Ditta Demolizioni SPA
+Giovanni Ambrosi - mail -

+Kevin Depedri - mail -